-Deployments and rollbacks using ECS and GitHub Actions
+Deployments and Rollbacks Using ECS and GitHub Actions

 Amazon ECS offers native support for monitoring and automatically managing updates using Amazon CloudWatch metric alarms.
 However, in this article, we’ll explore how to accomplish this with GitHub Actions, providing more flexibility and integration with existing workflows.